“Don’t you see how stressed I am??”

 Healthy relationships are not made up of two people who split everything evenly – they are made up of two people who have figured out how to divide responsibilities in your relationship in a way that makes sense for them and doesn’t feel like too much of a burden.

 For example, if you hate budgeting and your partner is good at it and doesn’t mind taking care of it, let them!
 Be involved in financial decisions and understand your finances, but there is no need to split that task 50/50.
 Work with your strengths and share the responsibilities that neither of you particularly wants to do.

 Talk About Improving Your Relationship When You Aren’t Fighting

 One common mistake I see couples make is to only address issues in their relationship while in the middle of a fight.
 It’s so tempting to tackle problems head-on while in the heat of the moment, but it’s rare that you make much progress on relationship issues while you’re both mad and defensive.

 Any suggestion that you or your partner make when you’re both angry is likely to get shot down pretty quick.
 Instead, try bringing it up another time, when you are both in a good mood and doing something you enjoy, like going out to eat or relaxing on the couch in the evening.

-Sometimes it’s the case that one partner doesn’t seem truly motivated to work on or improve the relationship.
-When this is the case, couples therapy is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.
+Sometimes it’s the case that one partner doesn’t seem genuinely motivated to work on or improve the relationship.
+When this is the case, couples counseling is a great way to determine together whether you are both invested in making your relationship work, and if so, how you are going to do that as a team.